 North Atlantic Right Whale Calving Season 2021

-The critically endangered North Atlantic right whale population has been declining for the past decade.
+The endangered North Atlantic right whale population has been declining for the past decade.
 With fewer than 400 whales left, researchers closely monitor the southeastern United States for new offspring during the calving season.

 During the 2021 North Atlantic right whale calving season, researchers identified 19 live calves.
 Only 22 births were observed during the previous four calving seasons combined, which is less than one-third the previous average annual birth rate for right whales.

 The births this calving season are particularly important and encouraging because the species has suffered a serious Unusual Mortality Event since 2017, which has resulted in more than 10 percent of the population either dead or seriously injured.
 The primary causes of the Unusual Mortality Event are entanglements or vessel strikes.
 In addition, there are fewer breeding females producing fewer calves each year, which is also preventing the species from recovering.
 Researchers estimate there are fewer than 100 reproductively active North Atlantic right whale females remaining.